Explore Careers - Job Market Report

-For the 2015-2017 period, the employment outlook is expected to be good for Supervisors, Recording, Distributing and Scheduling Occupations (NOC 1215) in the Moncton - Richibucto region.
+For the 2016-2018 period, the employment outlook is expected to be fair for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in the Moncton - Richibucto region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that:

-Here are some key facts about Supervisors, Recording, Distributing and Scheduling Occupations in the Moncton - Richibucto region:
+Here are some key facts about Supervisors, supply chain, tracking and scheduling co-ordination occupations in the Moncton - Richibucto region:

-- Supervisors, Recording, Distributing and Scheduling Occupations mainly work in the following sectors:
+- Supervisors, supply chain, tracking and scheduling co-ordination occupations mainly work in the following sectors:

 - Food, beverage and tobacco product manufacturing (NAICS 311, 312): 17%

 - Ambulatory health care services (NAICS 621): 7%